horizon-research/ism-algorithm/README.md

 Inside of this skeleton script, we used `OpticalFlowFarneback` in OpenCV to compensate motions across adjacent frames.
 Other dense optical flow algrithm can also be used to substitute this function.
 The optical flow algorithm is used in one stage of ISM algorithm to get the disparity map from next subsequent frames.

-## Implementation for popular stereo DNNs
+## Implementations of ISM with popular stereo vision DNNs

 In the directory `stereo_script`, it contains several scripts that we applied our methods on four representative stereo DNNs.
 Here are some detailed instructions to run these scripts.